hdrbv/sepro/README.md

-# SePRO: Separation Process with R
+# SePRo: Separation Process with R

 Estimating of parameters in statistical distributions.